Hoglandets-IT/beetl/docs/sources/faker.md

 ```

 ## Diff settings
-The static source will simply write the json serialized diff to the terminal output.
+The faker source will simply write the json serialized diff to the terminal output.
 Configure the diff config as following.

 ```yaml